scinlp-workshop/scinlp-workshop.github.io/index.md

 If you have a disability and require accommodation in order to fully participate in the workshop, please let us know and we'll be in touch to discuss how we can best address your needs.

-Can't make it?
-Check out these other upcoming workshops related to scientific NLP and text mining:
+**Can't make it?** Check out these other upcoming workshops related to NLP and text mining over scientific text:

 * [SDP](https://ornlcda.github.io/SDProc) at EMNLP 2020
 * [BioNLP](https://aclweb.org/aclwiki/BioNLP_Workshop) at ACL 2020